AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/staged-catalog.md

 ## Working with Staged Product Data {#staged-product-data}

 One way to access staged product data is using the product cockpit.
 Open up the product catalog by clicking on the Commerce icon in the main AEM menu.
 This will give you access to live product data.
-Open the filter tab on the left and expand "STAGED CATALOG".
+Open the filter tab on the left and expand **STAGED CATALOG**.
 Using the preview data, you can now access staged product data for any point in time.
 Staged data includes new categories, products, or updated fields like price.

 ![stage cockpit](assets/staged-cockpit.png)